drata-rv/custom-reports/README.md

 Custom reports need to be generated based on key metrics in the GRC program.

-Drata does not produce a formatted executive summary document out of the box.
-The data is in the platform but getting it into a deliverable format meant pulling numbers by hand every quarter and building the document manually.
+The data is in the platform but getting it into a deliverable format meant building key metrics and data through a mostly manual process.
 This script does that automatically.

 ## What It Does

-Connects to the Drata Public API V1, pulls controls filtered to a specific framework, pulls all monitor test results, and computes four metric categories from the raw data:
+Connects to the Drata Public API, pulls controls filtered to a specific framework, pulls all monitor test results, and computes four metric categories from the raw data:

 - Control status: pass, fail, pending, derived from live monitor results
 - Policy implementation: tiered from control flags (isReady, hasEvidence, isMonitored, hasOwner)